WangJiuming/rhofold_protocol/README.md

 The details of each step is described in the protocol.
 Here, we briefly outline (a) how to download and install the dependencies for this repository, corresponding to the equipment setup section's mandatory steps in the protocol, and (b) how to perform a quick structure prediction with the working example given in this protocol.

+**Note**: The instructions below are based on a Linux operating system with CUDA 12.4.

 ```
 git clone https://github.com/WangJiuming/rhofold_protocol.git
 cd rhofold_protocol